eoinkelly/notes/databases/postgresql/shared-memory-talk.md

     Stack area
 Interestingly the heap and stack grow towards each other in opposite directions - I presume this makes it less likely for mistakes to scribble on other process memory

-After postmaster forks ("clones") itself the new clone will have a new stack and data area _but_ the shared memory are will be in common with the original postmastero
+After postmaster forks ("clones") itself the new clone will have a new stack and data area _but_ the shared memory are will be in common with the original postmaster

 Each fork() of postmaster represents a "session" in postgres each session has a private stack and data area but can read/write the shared area too